 After several attempts, Osamu Dazai took his own life in 1948, right after this book got published.

 Sakaguchi Ango, born Sakaguchi Heigo, grew up in the middle of the war, influencing his point of view.
 He also wrote the essay “Discourse on Decadence.”

-Born Natsume Kinnosuke, Natsume Soseki is often regarded as the greatest writer in modern Japanese history.
+Born Natsume Kinnosuke, Natsume Soseki is often regarded as the greatest novellist in modern Japanese history.